Hands up if you want to make money from freelance blogging!

 But the main reason I’ve decided to pay $50 for a guest post is this: I normally charge $100 or more per post.

-You’ll be doing the writing, but I’ll be spending a lot of time reviewing guest post pitches and drafts, editing the best submissions, and promoting the posts when they go live.
+and promoting the posts when they go live.
 So I’m splitting my usual rate 50/50 with you: you get paid $50, I get paid a $50-worthy guest post for my blog.

 Deal?